vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * Using VRFY command:
 * Using RCPT TO command:

-Once we have identified a pattern, we may modify namemash.py to generate usernames and check if they exist or not.
+Once we have identified a pattern of username creation, we may modify namemash.py to generate usernames and check if they exist or not.

 Brute forcing: hydra
 ^^^^^^^^^^^^^^^^^^^^